Andrew Thompson (historian): Academic career

 Thompson began his career as a tutorial fellow in modern history at Corpus Christi College, Oxford, between 1993 and 1997.
 He joined the University of Leeds as a lecturer in 1997.
 He was Professor of Imperial and Global History at the University of Leeds from 2005 to 2011.
 He was additionally its Pro-Vice-Chancellor for Research between 2009 and 2011.
 From 2011 to 2017, he was Professor of Modern History at the University of Exeter.
 He moved to the University of Oxford in September 2019, where he had been appointed Professor of Global Imperial History and elected a Professorial Fellow at Nuffield College, Oxford.

 From December 2015 until March 2017, Thompson served as interim chief executive of the Arts and Humanities Research Council (AHRC).
 He was then selected to continue as its CEO, serving until his appointment as Executive Chair in 2018.
 He stepped down from that role in August 2020.

+Thompson is also editor of the Studies in Imperialism book series at Manchester University Press.